BoringBoredom/UEFI-Editor/README.md

 - ### Item visibility control

   - If one method doesn't work, try the other one.
+Using both at the same time can cause issues.
 It varies from UEFI to UEFI.
   - #### Suppress If

     - A **_Suppress If_** opcode hides nested items if the condition is true.
 The presence of a **_Suppress If_** opcode doesn't always mean the condition is true.
 However, if it is, you can remove the suppression by unchecking the offset.